MrNedNikita/PostApp/README.md

 npx react-native start

-5.Connect your Android device or start an Android emulator.

-6. Run the app on your Android device or emulator:
+5. Run the app on your Android device or emulator:

 npx react-native run-android